There have been numerous cases of users being affected by a PUA (Potentially Unwanted Application) known as InstallCore.

 How to Remove InstallCore from Windows.

-Step 3: Clean any registries, created by InstallCore on your computer.
+Step 4: Clean Any registries, Created by InstallCore on Your PC.

 The usually targeted registries of Windows machines are the following: